cchurch/api-docs/source/includes/_api_user.md

 is_edit_all_and_add         | int           | Indicates whether the user is authorized to add/edit/delete bridges and cameras (1) or not (0)
-is_edit_sharing             | int           | Indicates whether the user is authorized to view/edit 'Sharing' and 'Responders' tabs under account settings (1) or not (0) is_ptz_live                 | int           | Indicates whether the user is authorized to control pan, tilt, zoom, and recall stations while viewing preview or live video of PTZ cameras (1) or not (0) is_edit_users               | int           | Indicates whether the user is authorized to manage users who are not administrator users is sub account (1) or not (1) is_edit_admin_users         | int           | Indicates whether the user is authorized to manage all users in sub account (1) or not (0) is_edit_motion_areas        | int           | Indicates whether the user is authorized to view and edit 'Motion' tab under camera settings (1) or not (0) camera_access               | array         | Array of arrays, one per device for which the user has permissions.
-Each sub array contains two elements.
-The first field is the device unique identifier, and the second field is a string of 1 or more characters indicating permissions of the user, for example: [‘cafedead’,’RWS’] = user can view, change, delete this device. [‘cafe0001’,’RW’] = user can view this layout and change this device.
-Permissions include: 'R' - user has access to view images and video for this camera.
+is_edit_sharing             | int           | Indicates whether the user is authorized to view/edit 'Sharing' and 'Responders' tabs under account settings (1) or not (0) is_ptz_live                 | int           | Indicates whether the user is authorized to control pan, tilt, zoom, and recall stations while viewing preview or live video of PTZ cameras (1) or not (0) is_edit_users               | int           | Indicates whether the user is authorized to manage users who are not administrator users is sub-account (1) or not (1) is_edit_admin_users         | int           | Indicates whether the user is authorized to manage all users in sub-account (1) or not (0) is_edit_motion_areas        | int           | Indicates whether the user is authorized to view and edit 'Motion' tab under camera settings (1) or not (0) camera_access               | array         | Array of arrays, defined on a per device basis.
+Each sub-array contains two elements.
+The first field is the device unique identifier and the second field is a string of 1 or more characters indicating permissions of the user <br><br>Example: [‘cafedead’,’RWS’] = user can view, change and delete this device. [‘cafe0001’,’RW’] = user can view this layout and change this device <br><br>Permissions include: 'R' - user has access to view images and video for this camera.
 'A' - user is an administrator for this camera.
 'S' - user can share this camera in a group share.
-Only superusers or account_superusers can edit this field sms_phone                   | string        | Phone number to be used for SMS messaging is_sms_include_picture      | int           | Indicates whether user want to use MMS messaging to include a picture with alert messages sent to the sms_phone number (1) or not (0) alternate_email             | string        | Alternate email address timezone                    | string        | Timezone of the user.
+Only superusers or account superusers can edit this field sms_phone                   | string        | Phone number to be used for SMS notifications is_sms_include_picture      | int           | Indicates whether the alert notifications should include a picture sent via MMS to the sms_phone number (1) or not (0) alternate_email             | string        | Alternate email address timezone                    | string        | Timezone of the user.
 Defaults to 'US/Pacific'.
 Possible values: 'US/Alaska' or 'US/Arizona' or 'US/Central' or 'US/Eastern' or 'US/Hawaii' or 'America/Anchorage' or 'UTC' access_period               | array         | Contains the time periods during which the user has access to the account.
 Each element of the array contains three field separated by dashes.
 The first field is the day of the week where Monday is 0.
 The second element is the start time.
 The third element is the end time.
 If empty, user has no time restrictions for access to the account.
-All times are expressed in local time and use a 24 hour clock formatted as HHMM notify_period               | array         | Contains the time periods during which the user will receive alert notifications..
-Each element of the array contains three field separated by dashes.
+All times are expressed in local time and use a 24 hour clock formatted as HHMM notify_period               | array         | Time periods during which the user will receive alert notifications.
+Each element of the array contains three fields separated by dashes.
 The first field is the day of the week where Monday is 0.
 The second element is the start time.
 The third element is the end time.
-If empty, user will not receive any alert notifications.
-All times are expressed in local time and use a 24 hour clock formatted as HHMM is_notify_enable            | int           | Indicates whether notifications are enabled for the user (1) or not (0) notify_rule                 | array         | Contains alert notification rules.
-Each rule contains three fields separated by dashes and takes the form: Alert_Label-Notification_Method-Delay.
-Alert_Label: a name defined by the user, Notification_Method: valid values: email, sms, gui.
-Delay: the amount of time, in minutes between between notifications language                    | string        | Language code.
+If empty, user will not receive any alert notifications <br><br>All times are expressed in local time and use a 24 hour clock formatted as HHMM is_notify_enable            | int           | Indicates whether notifications are enabled for the user (1) or not (0) notify_rule                 | array         | Alert notification rules.
+Each rule contains three fields separated by dashes in the form: Alert_Label-Notification_Method-Delay <br><br>Alert_Label: name defined by the user <br>Notification_Method (valid values): email, SMS, or GUI <br>Delay: amount of time in minutes between notifications language                    | string        | Language code.
 API currently only support English (en-us) and Japanese (ja) from a translation perspective.
 It is acceptable to enter any valid language code, but it will show English text for the unsupported languages is_view_contract            | int           | Indicates whether the user is authorized to view contracts and replay them (1) or not (0)

 ### Response Json Attributes